GeorgiKeranov/motocross-enduro-parts/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
 Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.32.x of the free version correspond to changes made in 2.16.32.x of the paid version.

+= 1.16.45 - 04/Jan/2021 =

+* TWEAK: Replace deprecated calls to jQuery fn.focus(), fn.ready(), fn.submit(), fn.click() and fn.blur() methods in internal libraries
+* TWEAK: Replace deprecated calls to jQuery (:first) and (:eq) pseudo-classes in internal libraries
+* TWEAK: Prevent some fatal errors due to language behaviour changes when running under PHP 8
+* TWEAK: Prevent several PHP deprecation log notices on PHP 8
+* TWEAK: Rename some further classes in our fork of the Google SDK to prevent conflicts
+* TWEAK: When running under cron, do not combine schedules when there are no schedules
+* TWEAK: Revert a jQuery change in 1.16.44 which made notices on the 'updates' page appear multiple times.

 = 1.16.43 - 17/Dec/2020 =